Back

 Once this is submitted and your distributor has sent it to stores, you need to request the artist link or URI from the distributor.
 You can claim your profile only once your music has been ingested on the back end.
 This shouldn’t take too long, usually only a day or two.

-Claim your Spotify profile
+Claim your Spotify for Artists profile

 Head to this link to get started: https://artists.spotify.com/en/claim

 Unless you are part of a label team for the artist, you will click on the artist or manager option.
 You will be redirected to input the URI and then the name of the artist should pop up.
 Select this and then fill out the required information.
-You will be asked to verify your account with either Instagram, Twitter, or a website to confirm your identity.
+You will be asked to verify your account with either Instagram, Twitter or a website to confirm your identity.
 It will take a couple of days for Spotify to review this and grant you access.

 And that’s it!
 Once you are approved you are in.
 But wait, that’s not the end of it….